emmyarty/norpc/README.md

 Create a folder called **rpc** in your current working directory (aka the 'app root' folder, typically housing **package.json**), and create a JS file here.
 #### ⚠️ FILENAMES WITHIN THE RPC FOLDER MUST BE BOTH URL-SAFE AND VALID JS VARIABLE NAMES
 Each JS file here will become your own individual RPC library and the name of the file will become its library name.
+You can refer to pre-parsed cookies within these functions by accessing COOKIES.
+No support for middleware as such (cautious about convoluting the library), but you can deal with authentication within a guard clause to achieve the same goal for the most part.
 Now we create the functions we want to expose!
 ```
 // ./rpc/example.js

+var auth = (cookies) => {
+    if (cookies?.jwt === 'madeuptokenabc123') return true
+    return false
+}

 var rpc = {}